claromes/telegramtrac/README.md

 - Use the same `code`
 - A late message could be send to your Telegram app about other authentications
-- At each tracking the output data are grouped in the same file (option for separate files will be implemented)
+- At each tracking the output dataset are grouped in the same file

 ## Additional Information